 The data were collected with the Service-Learning Participant Profile (pre-test) and the Service-Learning Evaluation (post-test).
 Crosstabulation procedures and chi-square tests were used to analyze the data.
 It was found that students who performed discussion reflection activities outside of class had higher civic attitude levels and more interest in future service participation .

 Roemer, Christina M., "Associations of Civic Attitudes in Service Learning" (2000).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 50.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."